Creating Sustainable Community Partnerships

 Who is it for?

-This course is appropriate for learning staff and freelancers who wish to explore how to embed community partnership working into their own practice.
+This course is for anyone interested in exploring how to embed and develop community partnership working into their own practice.

 Who runs the course?